Apply for a Reception Place for September 2023

 In relation to church attendance, how do you define ‘worships regularly’?

 ‘Regularly’ is defined as attendance by a child and parent/guardian/carer at a Church/Chapel at least twice a month for a minimum period of two years immediately before the date of application.
-We appreciate you can not ‘worship regularly’ during the two period of lockdown in 2020/1.
+We appreciate you can not ‘worship regularly’ during the two periods of lockdown in 2020/1.
 See section further up this page.

 How will you calculate distance?